 About the Journal

-Format and organization
+Format and organisation

 Types of manuscripts

-Introduction (Including literature review) - State the objectives of the work and provide an adequate background and a review of literature.
+Introduction (Including literature review) - State the objectives of the work and provide an adequate background and a review of the literature.
 Authors are expected to confine this section to the title and objectives of the paper and avoid the inclusion of irrelevant information.

 Results & Discussions: The results should be clear and concise.
 Sub-headings are encouraged in this section.